 That means I owe Neil a big one*.
-Every time Richard Karn, as Al Borland, did something manly and competent, the sexual credibility of the gay bear subculture climbed a notch.
+Every time Richard Karn, as Al Borland, did something straight-dudely, the sexual cred of the gay bear subculture climbed a notch.
 Those of you who have seen The Honourable Husband in person, know how grateful I must be.

 Since I don't have a garage, I do all my masculine pottering on the after-shave shelf.
 It's very straight.
 I mean, there's no Jean Paul Gaultier anywhere.

 Starting on the left, you'll see an unopened box of Bulgari Aqua.
 (Should that be Bvlgari Aqva?)
 This makes a good beginner's fragrance.
 Fresh and clean, but not soapy or floral.
 Light, but still masculine.
 Somebody even says it has undertones of mandarin, posididonia and mineral amber.
 Whoah!
-Them three-dollar-words is too faincy fer me.
-I just think it smells purdy.
+I don't understand three-dollar-words.

 Even better, when I bought it in-flight on British Airways, it qualified for a BOGOF.
 That's technical marketing-speak for Buy One Get One Free.
 Inside the box, you'll find a cool bottle, too, if you can call it that.
 It's a sort of flying saucer shape that's meant to slip into a pocket or bag, rather than stand on a shelf.
-I'd put it at number two on Neil's list.
+User-friendliness earns a place at number two on Neil's list.

 The small vial to the right came as a freebie, from a Cathay Pacific amenities pack.
 Woods of Windsor For Gentlemen.
 Shockingly simple, it reminds one of that marvellous bay rum which a generation of barbers would splash on shorn heads.
 If there were no such thing as Old Spice (see below), this would be my white t-shirt of scent.
 Some day, I might actually buy a bottle.
 Like with money, even.
 Except they're discontinuing it.

 Sport generally means that you take a decent fragrance, add lime cordial to give it a "citrus" note, and flog it to people who think that wearing an after-shave with sport in its name gets you out of going to the gym.
-The word sport masculinises after-shave, in the same way the words after-shave masculinise perfume.
+The word sport masculinises after-shave, just like the words after-shave masculinise perfume.

 For Ralph Lauren, such subterfuge is no scent-crime.
 I mean the man makes as much money nowadays from paint as from fashion, right?
 The linked review suggests that RL Polo Sport contains rather a lot of seaweed.
 But Chanel...how could you?